pkamath2/100-days-of-code-log/README.md

 **Today's progress:**  Moved all my work to Github Gist and Bl.ocks today.
 Thumbnails on Bl.ocks still dont work.
 Need to check that out.

 **Link to work:**  https://bl.ocks.org/pkamath2/

+### Day17: 22nd July 2017
+**Today's progress:**  Finally got to making Fractals.
+More generative art based on the book with the same name.

+**Link to work:**  Will get to creating bl.ocks eventually.
+For now file name: pentagon-fractal.html and pentagon-fractal-noisy.html